 Foreign Sourced Income and Avoidance of Double Taxation

-For Singapore tax resident companies, who also do their business overseas, it’s quite common nowadays to have their foreign sourced income remitted to Singapore.
-Since the city-state follows a progressive tax framework based on territorial policy, this foreign sourced income is also taxed.
+For Singapore tax resident companies, who also do their business overseas, it’s quite common nowadays to have their foreign-sourced income remitted to Singapore.
+Since the city-state follows a progressive tax framework based on territorial policy, this foreign-sourced income is also taxed.

 Though, as detailed in Sections 13 (7A) to 13 (11) of the Income Tax Act (ITA) of Singapore, companies can benefit from the foreign sourced income exemption scheme (FSIE), which is applicable to foreign-sourced dividend, foreign branch profits, and foreign-sourced service income.

-Sometimes, foreign income of a Singapore tax resident company may be subject to taxation twice – once overseas, and then a second time when the income is remitted into Singapore.
+Sometimes, the foreign income of a Singapore tax resident company may be subject to taxation twice – once overseas, and then a second time when the income is remitted into Singapore.

 For such cases, IRAS has a foreign tax credit (FTC) scheme, which allows the company to claim a credit for the tax paid in the foreign country against the Singapore tax that is payable on the same income.

 Under this, two types of credit or relief can be claimed.